ianastafeva/Epigene_labs/Epigene_labs/README_1.md

 Sometimes, users don't know the specific name of a gene.
 They might not be able to retrieve correctly the gene they are looking for thanks to the previous API's update in Level 1.
 Update the API with a way to allow a user to search for genes.

+Answering:

-In crud.py add ("%" + gene_name +"%") - which allow user to serch the gen knowing just a part of the gene's name:
+In crud.py in the get_gene_by_title function, replace (gene_name) with ("%" + gene_name + "%") - this allows the user to search for a gene knowing only part of the gene name.
+Thus, the function should look like this:

 # addition 1
 def get_gene_by_title(db: Session,  gene_name: str):